PavanRangani/docs/docs/prd/tasks/multi-step-template.md

   - Shows + button with Sub-task section.
 Clicking on the + button, opens the Sub-Task category dropdown.
     - On click of any above category, Sub-Task will be added under that category.
     - New Sub-Task always be added to the last of the category.
-    - On hover of subtask, shows X icon to the right side and
     - On click of X, Sub-Task will be removed.
 - Template Name
   - Free form text input field